-Term Acronym Definition Source Anticipated Operational Occurrence AOO Anticipated event sequences expected to occur one or more times during the life of a nuclear power plant, which may include one or more reactors.
-Event sequences with mean frequencies of 1×10 -2 /plant-year and greater are classified as AOOs.
-AOOs take into account the expected response of all SSCs within the plant, regardless of safety classification.
-NEI 18-04 Modified for TICAP Beyond Design Basis Event BDBE Rare event sequences that are not expected to occur in the life of a nuclear power plant, which may include one or more reactors, but are less likely than a DBE.
-Event sequences with mean frequencies of $5\times10^{-7}$ /plant-year to $1\times10^{-4}$ /plant-year are classified as BDBEs.
+Term Acronym Definition Source Anticipated Operational Occurrence AOO NEI 18-04 Modified for TICAP Beyond Design Basis Event BDBE Rare event sequences that are not expected to occur in the life of a nuclear power plant, which may include one or more reactors, but are less likely than a DBE.
+Event sequences with mean frequencies of $5 \times 10^{-7}$ /plant-year to $1 \times 10^{-4}$ /plant -year are classified as BDBEs.
 BDBEs take into account the expected response of all SSCs within the plant regardless of safety classification.
-NEI 18-04 Modified for TICAP Complementary Design Criteria CDC Design criteria for NSRST SSC that are necessary to satisfy the PRA Safety Function(s) associated with the SSC.
-The CDC may be defined at a functional level, or more specifically addressed to the NSRST SSC specific function(s).
-The CDC for the NSRST SSC are directly tied to the success criteria established in the PRA for the PRA Safety Function(s) responsible for the classification of the SSC as NSRST.
-TICAP Defense-in- Depth DID An approach to designing and operating nuclear facilities that prevents and mitigates accidents that release radiation or hazardous materials.
-The key is creating multiple independent and redundant layers of defense to compensate for potential human and mechanical failures so that no single layer, no matter how robust, is exclusively relied upon.
-Defense-in-depth includes the use of access controls, physical barriers, redundant and diverse key safety functions, and emergency response measures.
-NRC Glossary
+NEI 18-04 Modified for TICAP Complementary Design Criteria ementary ТІСАР Defense-in- Depth An approach to designing and operating nuclear facilities that prevents and mitigates accidents that release radiation or hazardous materials.
+The key is creating multiple NRC Glossary Design Basis Accident n Basis DBA Postulated accidents that are used to set design criteria and performance objectives for the design of SR SSCs.
+DBAs are derived from DBEs based on the capabilities and reliabilities of SR SSCs needed to mitigate and prevent accidents, respectively.
+DBAs are NEI 18-04

-&lt;sup>23 The classification of AOOs, DBEs, and BDBEs is based on the mean frequencies of the underlying uncertainty distributions.
+&lt;sup>29 The classification of AOOs, DBEs, and BDBEs is based on the mean frequencies of the underlying uncertainty distributions.
 When the uncertainty band on the frequency defined by the 95th and 5th percentiles of the distribution straddle one of the frequency boundaries, the LBEs are evaluated on each side of the boundary, per NEI 18-04.
-For example, if a BDBE has a 95th percentile estimate above 1x10-4 per plant year, it is treated as a DBE for the purposes of defining the RSFs and defining the DBAs.
+For example, if a BDBE has a 95th percentile estimate above 1×10-4 per plant year, it is treated as a DBE for the purposes of defining the RSFs and defining the DBAs.

-Term Acronym Definition Source Design Basis Accident DBA Postulated accidents that are used to set design criteria and performance objectives for the design of SR SSCs.
-DBAs are derived from DBEs based on the capabilities and reliabilities of SR SSCs needed to mitigate and prevent accidents, respectively.
-DBAs are derived from the DBEs by prescriptively assuming that only SR SSCs classified are available to mitigate postulated accident consequences to within the 10 CFR 50.34 dose limits.
-NEI 18-04 Design Basis Event DBE Infrequent event sequences that are not expected to occur in the life of a nuclear power plant, which may include one or more reactors, but are less likely than AOOs.
-Event sequences with mean frequencies of 1×10 -4 /plant-year to 1×10 -2 /plant-year are classified as DBEs.
+Term Acronym Definition Source Design Basis EventDBEplant, which may include one sequences with mean29 frequ classified as DBEs.
+DBEs take Infrequent event sequences that are not expected to occur in the life of a nuclear power plant, which may include one or more reactors, but are less likely than AOOs.
+Event sequences with mean frequencies of $1 \times 10^{-4}$ /plant-year to $1 \times 10^{-2}$ /plant-year are classified as DBEs.
 DBEs take into account the expected response of all SSCs within the plant regardless of safety classification.
 The objective and scope of DBEs form the safety design basis of the plant.
-NEI 18-04 Modified for TICAP Design Basis External Hazard Level DBEHL A design specification of the level of severity or intensity of an external hazard for which the SR SSCs are designed to withstand with no adverse impact on their capability to perform their RSFs NEI 18-04 End State success nos with aging and ase ASME/ANS-RA-S-1.4-2021 Event Sequence ES ASME/ANS-RA-S-1.4-2021
+NEI 18-04 Modified for TICAP Design Basis External Hazard Level DBEHL A design specification of the level of severity or intensity of an external hazard for which the SR SSCs are designed to withstand with no adverse impact on their capability to perform their RSFs NEI 18-04 Design Basis Hazard Level DBHL ТІСАР End State Arrow Correction traditional external events. traditional external events.
+The set of conditions at the end of an event sequence that characterizes the impact of the sequence on the plant or the environment.
+In most PRAs, end states typically include success states (i.e., those states with negligible impact) and release categories.
+Event Sequence ES A representation of a scenario in terms of an initiating event defined for a set of initial plant conditions (characterized by a specified plant operating state) followed by a sequence of system, safety function, and operator failures or successes, with sequence termination with a specified end state (e.g., prevention of release of radioactive material or release in one of the reactor-specific release categories).
+An event sequence may contain many unique variations of events (minimal cutsets) that are similar in how they impact the performance of safety functions along the event sequence.
+ASME/ANS RA-S-1.4-2021